Davidteje/Davidteje/README.md

 <h1 align="left">Hi 👋, I'm David</h1>

-<h4 align="left">I´m David, an enthusiastic Data Analyst from Madri.
+I´m David, an enthusiastic Data Analyst from Madrid.
 I help companies to optimize their business by planning and making decisions through in-depth analysis of their data.
 Excellent attitude, creator of good work environment and constant learner.

 11 years background in the Real Estate field, having performed energy consumption and life-cycle analysis of facilities, and Business Intelligence dashboards for clients of multinational companies.
 I have worked in large-scale projects of maintenance and service management, with multidisciplinary teams and acquired a broad an experience in customer support and problem resolution with skateholders.

-Recently completed an intensive Data Analytics Bootcamp at Ironhack, having learned the best knowledge in the Data field.</h4>
+Recently completed an intensive Data Analytics Bootcamp at Ironhack, having learned the best knowledge in the Data field.

 <h4 align="left">Connect with me:</h4>
 <p align="left">